Non-geometric Five-branes in Heterotic Supergravity

 where we have decomposed the indices $M = (\hat{M}, y)$.
 The indices $y$ and $\hat{M}, \hat{N} \ldots$ specify an isometry and non-isometry directions respectively.
 In \eqref{eq:Buscher}, we have defined the following quantity,

 where we have defined $ \mbox{Tr} \omega_{+M} \omega_{+ N} = \omega_{+M} {}^{AB} \omega_{+ NBA} $.
 We call \eqref{eq:Buscher} with \eqref{eq:Buscher_G} the heterotic Buscher rule.
-Under the transformation \eqref{eq:Buscher}, the actions of $SO(32)$ and $E_8 \times E_8$ heterotic supergravities dimensionally reduced on $S^1$ coincide.
 Note that when the Yang-Mills gauge field $A_M {}^I$ and the higher derivative corrections coming from $\omega_{+M} {}^{AB}$ are turned off, the relation \eqref{eq:Buscher} reduces to the ordinary Buscher rule for the NS-NS backgrounds in type II supergravities.